lauraigs/elfin-epd/README.md

-# elfin-idl
+# elfin-epd-phasedel
-Here is all the work I do in IDL for UCLA's ELFIN project.
+Here is all the work I do for ELFIN's epd data.